 The oil level should be checked before the unit is operated.
-The optimum operating level is midway of the sight tube on the side of the receiver tank.
-See the decal beside the sight tube.
-If the oil level is not in the "OK" range, make appropriate corrections (ADD or DRAIN).
-A totally filled sight tube in which the level is not visible indicates an over-full condition and requires that oil be drained.
+The optimum operating level is between mid and low level of the green selector of the level gauge in the end of the tank.
+If the oil level is not in the correct range, make appropriate corrections (add or drain).